wofsauge/IsaacDocs/docs/faq/faq.md

 As programmers, we are often concerned with the speed of our programs.

-When beginner programmers start to think about "performance", they often make bad adjustments to their bad in the hopes that it will speed it up.
+When beginner programmers start to think about "performance", they often make bad adjustments to their code in the hopes that it will speed it up.
 These are called [micro-optimizations (or premature optimizations)](https://wiki.c2.com/?PrematureOptimization).
 For example, a beginner might start with some code that is neatly organized into separate functions, like this:

 ```lua
 local function main()